ergot/loopback.io/pages/en/lb3/Controlling-data-access.md

 ### Define scopes required by remote methods

-The new model property `accessScopes` defines scopes as part of remoting metadata.
+The model property `accessScopes` defines scopes as part of remoting metadata.
 A user can invoke the remote method if their access token is granted by at least one of the scopes listed in `accessScopes` array.